Partial Ordination

 Among-plot variation

 If an observer is interested only in temporal trends within repeatedly sampled plots, then variation among plots is worth "factoring out".
-This can be done by creating a dummy variable for each plot, and by using these dummy variables as covariables.
+This can be done by creating a multilevel factor for plot (or dummy variables for each plot), and by using these dummy variables as covariables.

 Block effects

 Suppose you have an experiment which is replicated between several sites or blocks (for example, in a "split plot" design).
-You can code your sites or blocks as dummy variables, so that you can specifically focus on experimental effects.
+You can code your sites or blocks as a factor (or dummy variables), so that you can specifically focus on experimental effects.

 Uninteresting gradient